elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 More background on how Reporting currently works, including the lifecycle of creating a PNG report, is here: https://github.com/elastic/kibana/issues/59396

-# Basic example

-When Kibana loads initially, there is a Newsfeed plugin in the UI that checks internally cached records to see if it must fetch the Elastic News Service for newer items.
-When the Screenshot Mode Service is implemented, the Newsfeed component has a source of information to check on whether or not it should load in the Kibana UI.
-If it can avoid loading, it avoids an unnecessary HTTP round trip, which weigh heavily on performance.

 # Motivation

 The Reporting team wants all applications to support a customized URLs, such as